Master of Arts in Theological Studies

 - Optional Concentration or Area of Focus (15 credits)

 - General Elective (3 credits)

-The student should consult the Course Schedule each term to learn what is offered in the program (http://agts.edu/class_schedules/index.html).
-See the AGTS Catalog for specific information about the MATS online program.
+Consult the Course Schedule each term to learn what is offered in the program (http://agts.edu/class_schedules/index.html).
+See the AGTS Catalog for additional information.